Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Introduction

 The aforementioned works are yet focused on the centralized scenario.
-For the best of our knowledge, this affine approximation was analyzed for first time for the Distributed CSIT setting in\cite{Bazco2019_ISIT}.
-In that work, it was presented the surprising result that the $2\times 2$ Network MISO with Distributed CSIT and quantized feedback achieves the same rate offset as the ideal centralized scenario of \cite{Jindal2006} in which the best CSI is shared among the two TXs, which implies that both settings asymptotically achieve the same rate.
+For the best of our knowledge, this affine approximation was analyzed in the Distributed CSIT setting for first time in\cite{Bazco2019_ISIT}.
+In that work, it was shown that the $2\times 2$ Network MISO with Distributed CSIT and quantized feedback achieves the same rate offset as the ideal centralized scenario of \cite{Jindal2006}, in which the best CSIT is available at both TXs.
+Therefore, both settings asymptotically achieve the same rate.
+This result strengthens the previous results on DoF because it shows that there is no fundamental gap between both centralized and distributed CSIT settings, which could not be inferred from DoF analysis.
 Besides that, it was also shown that the loss of performance at practical SNR values can be dramatically reduced with the correct design of the transmission schemes.